The Type IIn SN 2025cbj coincidence with the high-energy neutrino IceCube-250421A: The high-energy neutrino event

 \section{The high-energy neutrino event \IC}

-On 2025 April 21, at 17:06:08.07 UTC, IceCube detected a track-like event with a 48.1\% probability (signalness) of being of astrophysical origin \citep{2025GCN.40195....1I}.
-The event belongs to the Bronze alert selection stream, whose average signalness (probability of being of astrophysical origin) is 30\%.
+On 2025 April 21, at 17:06:08.07 UTC, IceCube detected a track-like event with a 48.1\% probability (i.e., signalness) of being astrophysical in origin \citep{2025GCN.40195....1I}.
+The event belongs to the Bronze alert selection stream, whose average signalness is 30\%.
 The best-fit reconstructed direction of the neutrino is at RA$_{J2000}$ = 240.91 (+2.62, -4.44) deg, Dec$_{J2000}$ = 28.67 (+1.70,-1.70) deg, with the errors referring to the extension of the 90\% PSF containment.
 The relatively large errors in the reconstructed direction are due to the fact that the muon track was crossing a short amount of detector volume at one of the detector corners.
 The event has an estimated energy of 151.43 TeV, and its false alarm rate due to atmospheric background is 1.0254 events per year \citep{2025GCN.40195....1I}.

-As part of the Large Array Survey Telescope (LAST) follow-up program for multi-messenger alerts, and given the favorable observability of the neutrino arrival direction, we automatically triggered observations of the neutrino 90\% error region at 22:19:54 UTC of the same day, 5.23 hours after the IceCube detection.
+As part of the Large Array Survey Telescope (LAST) follow-up program for multimessenger alerts and given the favorable observability of the neutrino arrival direction, we automatically triggered observations of the neutrino 90\% error region at 22:19:54 UTC of the same day, 5.23 hours after the IceCube detection.
 The observations covered about 90\% of the neutrino footprint reported in \cite{2025GCN.40195....1I} by observing a single predefined LAST survey field.
 The LAST automatic transient-detection pipeline (Konno et al., in prep.) found one candidate transient optical counterpart in the observed neutrino footprint at RA$_{J2000}$ = 242.22 deg, Dec$_{J2000}$ = 27.0 deg \citep{2025GCN.40208....1G}.
 At the time of the LAST observations, this transient was already known as \SN, a SN candidate classified as Type IIn at redshift z = 0.0675 \citep{2025TNSCR.915....1S}.
-This transient was discovered by the Zwicky Transient Facility (ZTF, \citealt{2019PASP..131a8002B}) on 2025 February 20 (about 60 days before the neutrino detection), and is located at $\sim$1.8 deg distance from the IceCube best-fit localization, within the 90\% PSF containment.
+This transient was discovered by the Zwicky Transient Facility (ZTF, \citealt{2019PASP..131a8002B}) on 2025 February 20 (about 60 days before the neutrino detection), located at $\sim$1.8 deg distance from the IceCube best-fit localization, within the 90\% PSF containment.